54skyxenon/54skyxenon.github.io/content/blog/finale-2023.md

 ---

 Northeastern has a co-op program where upperclassmen spend 4-8 months working full-time instead of taking classes for a semester.
-But I need to graduate and start working **full-time** eventually - so how does it all end?
+But I need to graduate and start working **full-time** eventually.
+How does it all end?

+{{% blog-shortcode caption="2023: running from the ax!" file="https://images.squarespace-cdn.com/content/v1/57d9e959d482e972e8434364/1589381395948-346DOHXWB1OHSWB9PGZP/shutterstock_125513645.jpg" %}}

+After months of being tested on algorithms, API design, behavioral fit, C++, debugging, distributed systems, full-stack web development, Linux, logic puzzles, network protocols, operating systems, probability, Python, SQL queries, and system design - it works out.

+(Hey, at least I never got asked to write Assembly!)

 ## The Application Process
 > Applied: **74**